Mary Matalin: Career

 In March 2005, Matalin was hired as chief editor of a new conservative publishing imprint, Threshold Editions, for CBS-owned Simon & Schuster.
 On August 1, 2008, this division released The Obama Nation, written by Jerome Corsi, who co-authored Unfit for Command: Swift Boat Veterans Speak Out Against John Kerry.
 Other notable titles published by Threshold Editions includes Dick Cheney's In My Time, Karl Rove's Courage and Consequence and a number of Glenn Beck books including Cowards, and Broke.

 In April 2006, she was appointed Treasurer of Virginia Republican Senator George Allen's re-election committee.
 She worked on the presidential campaign of Fred Thompson until January 2008, when Thompson dropped out of the race.

 In 2008, Matalin joined the Board of Directors at The George Washington University's Cheney Cardiovascular Institute.
 Matalin also serves on numerous other boards including The Water Institute of the Gulf (TWIG), Conscience Cause, The New Orleans Jazz Orchestra (NOJO) and the Tulane President's Council.

 Matalin appears in the 2008 award-winning documentary on Lee Atwater, Boogie Man: The Lee Atwater Story.
 Speaking about Lee, she says, "They had to kill the messenger because they couldn't kill the message.
 They had to turn him into the Boogie Man.
 Satan incarnate."

 On April 26, 2009, Matalin returned to CNN as a political contributor, joining her husband, James Carville on a special "First 100 Days" edition of State of the Union with John King.

 In 2010, Matalin and husband James Carville were named co-chairs of Super Bowl XLVII Host Committee, held in 2013 in New Orleans.

 In 2012, Matalin and husband Carville began appearing together in "Cocktail Party" commercials for Maker's Mark Kentucky Straight Bourbon.

 Believing that farm animals should be treated humanely, Matalin teamed up with PETA to produce a video in 2013, encouraging Indiana lawmakers to vote against "ag-gag" bills that would ban unapproved videotaping on farms and businesses.

-On May 5, 2016, Matalin announced she has changed her party registration to Libertarian, as that party represents her "Jeffersonian, Madisonian [...] constitutional principles" better than the Republican Party, after the GOP lost two successive presidential elections and was "falling apart."
+On May 5, 2016, Matalin announced that she had changed her party registration to Libertarian, as that party represents her "Jeffersonian, Madisonian [...] constitutional principles" better than the Republican Party, after the GOP lost two successive presidential elections and was "falling apart."
 While maintaining the change was not because of Donald Trump becoming the presumptive Republican nominee, she criticized Trump for "his high school boy antics with women."
+Matalin said she is a 'provisional Trumpster' and likes Trump’s “attitude” and “strategic chutzpah.”.

 She endorsed Austin Petersen for president in May 2016.